LazymanzoidOfficial/PolyPlusReborn/README.md

 # Poly+ Reborn

-Poly+ is a quality-of-life browser extension for the Polytoria website!
+Poly+ is a quality-of-life browser extension for the Polytoria website originally created by Index!
 The extension provides tons of improvements to improve your experience on Polytoria!
 Visit the website [here](https://polyplus.vercel.app/)!
 Poly+ Reborn is a new version of the extension maintained by Lazymanzoid.

 ![image](https://img.shields.io/badge/Google_chrome-4285F4?style=for-the-badge&logo=Google-chrome&logoColor=white)
 ![image](https://img.shields.io/badge/Microsoft_Edge-0078D7?style=for-the-badge&logo=Microsoft-edge&logoColor=white)